enginnerd/instagramphotoviewer/README.md

 The login credentials were scrubbed from the video walkthrough.
 The viewing of the self feed is not shown to protect the content of some private feeds (ping me if a demonstration is needed)

+The client id was stripped from the code, add your own if you wish to compile and update the redirect URL too.

 ![Video Walkthrough](InstagramApp_capture1.gif)

 GIF created with [LiceCap](http://www.cockos.com/licecap/).